Stefan Gelbhaar

 Stefan Gelbhaar (born 9 July 1976) is a German lawyer and politician of the Alliance 90/The Greens who has been serving as a member of the Bundestag from the state of Berlin until 2021, when he gained the seat of Berlin-Pankow.

 Early life and career

-Born in Friedrichshain, Berlin, Gelbhaar has lived in the Berlin district of Pankow since 1980.
+Born in Friedrichshain, East Berlin, Gelbhaar has lived in the Berlin district of Pankow since 1980.
 He attended the "Neumannschule" (30th POS) and the Carl-von-Ossietzky-Gymnasium, and later became a student at Humboldt University.
 He completed his legal clerkship in the state of Brandenburg.
 Afterwards he worked as a criminal defence lawyer.

 Political career

 From 2011 until 2017, Gelbhaar served as a member of the State Parliament of Berlin, where he was his parliamentary group's spokesperson on transport.

 Gelbhaar has been a member of the German Bundestag since the 2017 elections, representing Berlin-Pankow.
 In parliament, he is a member of the Committee on Transport and Digital Infrastructure and also serves as his parliamentary group's spokesman on urban mobility and cycling.

 In addition to his committee assignments, Gelbhaar co-chairs the German-Korean Parliamentary Friendship Group.